The Story of Prometheus

 Prometheus created humans using clay and water.
 Athena breathed life into them.

-Prometheus was unhappy because humans sacrificed the best parts of animals to the gods.
+Prometheus was unhappy because humans, who were weak and suffered, had to sacrifice the best portions of their food to the gods.

 11. What happened to Prometheus after he brought fire to the humans?